arobson/rabbot/README.md

  * `replyTimeout` - the default timeout in milliseconds to wait for a reply.
  * `failAfter` - limits how long rabbot will attempt to connect (in seconds).
 Defaults to `60`.
  * `retryLimit` - limits how many consecutive failed attempts rabbot will make.
 Defaults to 3.
+ * `clientProperties` - custom client properties which show up under connection in the management console.

 Note that the "default" connection (by name) is used when any method is called without a connection name supplied.